Mr. Alex Cyran - 6th Grade Polynesian Music

 3. Participate during class: Students will have opportunities to sing, perform, collaborate, read, write, and work in small and large groups, and are expected to actively participate in all class activities during class time.

-Student and parents are welcome to access up-to-date grading information in Polynesian Music class, as well as in their other classes, through the Infinite Campus website on the internet.
-Parents are encouraged to log into this site regularly to monitor how well their child is progressing in class.
+Student and parents are encouraged to access up-to-date grading information in Polynesian Music class and other classes, through the Infinite Campus website.
+Parents are encouraged to log into this site regularly to monitor their childʻs progress.
+To receive your username and password, please contact the registrar’s office.